jelc53/whats-new-nextjs/README.md

 - [high] Add math and code styling to `react-markdown` translation layer

-- [med] Limited "featured" section to 4-8 msot recent sketches, regardless of number of catalogue entries
+- [med] Limited "featured" section to 4-8 most recent sketches, regardless of number of catalogue entries

 - [low] Migrate to flutter framework and add mobile app version